ThatGamerBlue/subauth-docker/README.md

 Postgres Component:
 - Copy `postgres.example.env` to `postgres.env` and set the postgres password inside
+- This compose file comes with adminer pre-installed.
+It will be exposed on your machine's port 32500 by default, **make sure this port is not exposed externally!**

 Running:
 - Run `docker compose up -d`
 The webapp service will be exposed on your machine's port 32400
 The minecraft service will be exposed on your machine's port 32401
+The adminer service will be exposed on your machine's port 32500, **make sure this port is not exposed externally!**